LIST: 35 Must-Visit Historical Places in the Philippines

 Mount Samat in Bataan

-Mount Samat, situated in Bataan, is a historical mountain with a massive cross on the summit.
+Mount Samat, located in Bataan, is a historic mountain with a massive cross at its summit.
 On this mountain happened one of the battles of World War II, wherein Filipino and American soldiers fought against Japanese forces.

 Unfortunately, the Japanese Imperial Army was too strong, and our troops had to surrender.
 The weary, famished soldiers had to walk more than 65 miles to the concentration camp, sadly leading to 10,000 soldiers dying–this was the Bataan Death March.
 Visitors may visit the top of Mount Samat by car or on foot.